 On February 17, 2021, the Ocean County Board of County Commissioners adopted a resolution, which authorized the establishment of the Ocean County Insurance Fund Commission.
 The Commission was established under N.J.S.A.
 40A:10-6, which authorizes a governing body of any local unit to establish an Insurance Commission for the purposes provided by law.
-This was based on the County's determination that cost savings and efficiencies can be achieved if the County Proper and its inter-agencies share the cost of insurance, claim management and services, a safety and loss control program and consolidation of insurance policies.
+This was based on the County's determination that cost savings and efficiencies can be achieved if the County Proper and its inter-agencies share the cost of insurance, claim management and services, a safety and loss control program, and consolidation of insurance policies.

-The Ocean County Insurance Fund Commission's total assets at the end of the first year of operations were \$7,617,876 and total liabilities and reserves were \$7,414,342 resulting in a surplus in unrestricted net position of \$203,534.
+The Ocean County Insurance Fund Commission's total assets at the end of the second year of operations were \$14,952,328 and total liabilities and reserves were \$19,299,932 resulting in an unrestricted net deficit of \$4,347,604.
 The Investment in Joint Ventures represents the Commission's share of net position in the New Jersey Counties Excess Joint Insurance Fund.

-Insurance premiums, representing the assessment paid to the New Jersey Counties Excess Joint Insurance Fund ("the NJCEJIF"), were \$1,667,376.
+Insurance premiums, representing the assessment paid to the New Jersey Counties Excess Joint Insurance Fund ("the NJCEJIF"), were \$2,887,070.
 The NJCEJIF is a cost sharing excess fund that assumes risk on behalf of the Commission and the other members of that Fund: Atlantic County Insurance Commission, Camden County Insurance Commission, Cumberland County Insurance Commission, Burlington County Insurance Commission, Gloucester County Insurance Commission, Hudson County, Monmouth County, Mercer County Insurance Fund Commission, and Union County Insurance Fund Commission.